-The Hidden Town initiative builds on decades of previous work at Old Salem, especially the restoration of St. Philips Moravian Church (from 1989) and the accompanying discovery process through scholarship in the Moravian Archives and through archaeology.
-Two publications from that earlier work are available: Jon F. Sensbach, A Separate Canaan: The Making of an Afro-Moravian World in North Carolina, 1763-1840 (1998), and Leland Ferguson, God’s Fields: Landscape, Religion, and Race in Moravian Wachovia (2011).
+The initiative builds on previous work at Old Salem, beginning in the mid-1980s, and especially with the restoration of St. Philips Moravian Church (from 1989) and the accompanying discovery process through scholarship in the Moravian Archives and through archaeology.
+Two publications from that earlier work are available:

 Landscape of Slavery

 Understanding the landscape of slavery in Salem, broader Wachovia, and the individuals who were enslaved there, is essential.
 The detailed Moravian records provide insight and information about the people and the changing nature of slavery in Salem.
 The town’s theocratic leadership continually struggled to keep the number of enslaved people low through regulation of ownership; however, exceptions were made, and the renting of enslaved people was commonly approved.
 See “The Landscape of Slavery in Salem and Its Legacy.”